-Until September 2005, the Group owned Cambridge Manufacturing Company Limited, which manufactures and distributes “The Cambridge Diet” throughout the UK and worldwide through a chain of international companies.
+Starting in 1982, the Howard Foundation Group owned Cambridge Manufacturing Company Limited, which manufactured and distributed “The Cambridge Diet” throughout the UK and worldwide through a chain of international companies.
 The company was sold in September 2005 and the purchasers developed the business further.
 It is now the 1:1 Diet by Cambridge Weight Plan.

-Julie Lambert, nee Howard, completed a degree in Physiology and Biochemistry at Southampton University in 1980, and thereafter a Postgraduate Diploma in Dietetics in London.
+Julie Lambert, née Howard, completed a degree in Physiology and Biochemistry at Southampton University in 1980, and thereafter a Postgraduate Diploma in Dietetics in London.
 Her working life has been spent as a research Dietitian in London and Oxford, and as a state-registered Dietitian at several hospitals in Oxford.
-Since 1996, she has worked as a Senior Dietitian specialising in treating adults with eating disorders.
-Julie is widowed with two children, and is currently the Oxfordshire co-ordinator of the Dyspraxia Foundation.
+From 1996 until her retirement in 2020, she worked as a Senior Dietitian specialising in the treatment of adults with eating disorders.
+Julie is the Oxfordshire co-ordinator of the Dyspraxia Foundation.
 Julie joined as a trustee in 2010 and became chair of the Foundation in September 2020, following the death of her father, Dr Alan Howard.
 She is also a director of Howard Foundation Holdings Limited.
 On 25 February 2022, Julie was awarded a Foundation Fellowship by Downing College, Cambridge.

 Secretary – Jonathan Howard

 Jonathan Howard, known as Jon, obtained a Law degree at Cambridge University and then qualified as a solicitor, working for over five years in the Leeds office of what is now Eversheds (Solicitors).
-With his scientist father Dr Alan Howard he co-founded the Howard Foundation Charitable Trust and together they launched the Cambridge Diet in the UK in 1984.
-Jon served as Director of the product’s manufacturing and marketing companies at home and abroad from inception until the Group was sold by Management Buyout in 2005.
+With his father Dr Alan Howard, he co-founded the Howard Foundation Charitable Trust in 1982 and together they launched the Cambridge Diet in the UK in 1984.
+Jon served as director of the product’s manufacturing and marketing companies at home and abroad from inception until the Group was sold by Management Buyout in 2005.
 Jon was also a parliamentary candidate in 1992, 1994 and 1997.
-Jon is secretary to the Howard Foundation and Managing Director of Howard Foundation (Holdings) Limited, whose main activity is now the licensing of its portfolio of nutriceutical patents, and the sales of nutriceuticals.
-Jon was also a parliamentary candidate in 1992, 1994 and 1997 and elected Wilkins (honorary) Fellow of Downing College, October 2007.
+Jon is secretary to the Howard Foundation and a director of Howard Foundation Holdings Limited.
+Jon was elected a Wilkins Fellow at Downing College on October 2007, and as a Foundation Fellow in February 2022.